AI11A:

 Primary Liaison: Masami Nonaka, JAMSTEC, Application Laboratory, Yokohama, Japan

 Moderators: Thomas Spengler, University of Bergen and Bjerknes Centre for Climate Research, Bergen, Norway, Arnaud Czaja, Imperial College London, Physics, London, United Kingdom, Shoshiro Minobe, Hokkaido Univ-Grad.
-School Sci, Natural History Sciences, Sapporo, Japan and LuAnne Thompson, University of Washington, Oceanography, Seattle, WA, United States
+School Sci, Natural History Sciences, Sapporo, Japan and LuAnne Thompson, University of Washington, Oceanography, Seattle, United States

 Student Paper Review Liaison: Masami Nonaka, JAMSTEC, Application Laboratory, Yokohama, Japan